jetzerb/nix-nice/README.md

   For now, just use Personal Access Tokens.
 The default git config file will cache the credentials for 10 hours, so you should only need to enter your name & token once per day.
-- The original image is based on Alpine Linux because the resulting container image builds faster and is much smaller than the corresponding Ubuntu-based image.
+- The original image was based on Alpine Linux because the resulting container image builds faster and is much smaller than the corresponding Ubuntu-based image.
 However, Alpine is based on the [musl](https://www.musl-libc.org/) c library, rather than [glibc](https://www.gnu.org/software/libc/).
   Electron (the framework upon which Atom, VS Code, SQL Ops Studio, and other cool toys are built) [doesn't work with musl](https://github.com/electron/electron/issues/9662).
-  I'm switching to Ubuntu for now.
+  I switched to Ubuntu.
 It also has more packages that I'm interested in, so the Dockerfiles tend to be more straight-forward.

 ### TODO